Del Mar and Torrey Pines State Natural Reserve

 South along the Camino Del Mar coast road from Del Mar, hang-gliders, tide-poolers, surfers, and beachcombers flock to the nearly 2,000 acres of bluffs and beaches protected in Torrey Pines State Natural Reserve.
 Named for the long-needled pines that grow naturally only here, the reserve is crisscrossed by hiking trails leading down steep ravines between the bluffs and the sands.
 Besides hang-gliders, Torrey Pines is prime airspace for remote-controlled model gliders, which float gracefully in the nearly constant onshore breeze.
 The primary launching spot is the small city park at the south end of the reserve.

 Overlooking the Pacific from atop a bluff at the south end of the reserve, the Salk Institute is one of the world’s most important centers for research in the life sciences.
 Founded by the late Jonas Salk, designed by Louis Kahn, and modeled in part on the gardens of the Alhambra in Granada, the institute is open for tours (858/453-4100, ext.
-1287, Mon.-Fri. noon, $15).
+1287, Mon.-Fri. noon, $15, reservations required).

 The wealthiest and most desirable part of San Diego, La Jolla sits along the coast northwest of the city proper, gazing out over azure coves to the endless Pacific.
 Besides the gorgeous scenery, great surfing (head to Windansea Beach for the best waves), beachcombing, and diving, tons of good cafés and restaurants have long made La Jolla an all-around great day out, suiting all budgets—especially those with no upper limit.
 Another big draw here is the Museum of Contemporary Art San Diego (700 Prospect St., 858/454-3541, closed Wed., $10 adults), currently closed for renovations expected to be completed by 2020.